 choice of colours do they have?
 Can I get the camper colour coded to match my

 vehicle?
+What sort of paint do they use.
+Is there powder coating available?
 Have they got hot dipped galvanizing as an option?

 sort of floor does it have?
 A hard or soft floor?
 Is the floor off the ground?

 Will you get water in when it rains?
-Does the soft floor zip off?
-Do they have
+Does the soft floor zip off? (handy when

 pre-cut indoor/outdoor carpet to fit?

 the camper have an on board fridge?
-Is it two or three way?
-Can you carry a
+Is it two way (12volt & 240 volt) or three way

 much is insurance & what is covered?
 Is contents included?
 Am I covered off

 JERRY CAN RACKS.
-Can you carry extra fuel or water in jerry's on racks in/on the
+Can you carry extra fuel or water in jerry's on racks in or on the

-camper?
-How many can you carry & where?
+camper when travelling into remote reigons?
+How many can I carry & where?
 Can I lock them?

 JOCKEY WHEEL.
-What sort of jockey wheel has it got?
+What sort of jockey wheel has it?
 Solid rubber or pneumatic?
-How
+What

 do I set it up?